Senior Citizen Homeowners’ Exemption (SCHE)

 • If you file personal income tax returns, your total combined income is your adjusted gross income (AGI) minus the taxable amount of any IRA distributions or distributions from any individual retirement annuity you received.

-• If you received SCHE benefits prior to July 1, 2024, you also have the option to calculate your income by estimating the total combined income for the owners of the property and their spouses for 2022, minus the taxable amount of any IRA distributions or distributions from any individual retirement annuity you received.
+• If you received SCHE benefits prior to July 1, 2024, you also have the option to calculate your income by estimating the total combined income for the owners of the property and their spouses, minus the taxable amount of any IRA distributions or distributions from any individual retirement annuity you received.
 The SCHE application will describe any documentation you must provide.

 • If you do not file personal income taxes, you can estimate your income by adding all of your sources of income and deduct the taxable amount of any IRA distributions or distributions from any individual retirement annuity you received.